Why Invest In Senior Housing

 Opportunities Available Now

 At Precision Global Corporation, we’re capitalizing on the demand for senior housing with investments in a series of 1031 exchange projects.
-The Tapestry of Tallahassee, Senior Care (in Tallahassee, Florida) is doing very well.
+Tapestry Lakeshore Drive, Senior Care (in Tallahassee, Florida) is doing very well.
 New developments are available in Texas, Florida, Pennsylvania, Ohio, Illinois and New Jersey.
 Many of them are assisted living facilities.
-(Some are student housing.)

 It’s critical to target the right markets for these types of investments.
 Existing occupancy rates and demographic projections are good places to start.
 For instance, in developing the Tapestry of Tallahassee, it was important to know that the occupancy rate for senior living centers in Tallahassee is 97 percent, and the senior population is growing.